 Goldfish bowl: Sink or swim

-There’s an analogy I often use during my health seminars… Think of a goldfish swimming around in it’s goldfish bowl (let’s name him ‘Spike’), and the water is dirty and Spike isn’t looking too great.
+There’s an analogy we often use during our health seminars… Think of a goldfish swimming around in it’s goldfish bowl (let’s name him ‘Spike’), and the water is dirty and Spike isn’t looking too great.
 In fact, Spike’s looking pretty limp and he’s just about getting by (know anyone like this?).

 If Spike was yours, how would you treat him?